The iconic western opened in theaters 70 years ago July 24.

 Everybody knows that High Noon — now available on several streaming platforms — is the story of a noble marshal who must stand alone against vengeful outlaws while the cowardly citizens of his small town refuse to offer assistance.
 As often is the case with things that “everybody knows,” however, director Fred Zinnemann’s classic 1952 western is appreciably more complex than conventional wisdom suggests.

-Sure enough, Will Kane (Gary Cooper, whose birthday we celebrate May 7) does appear to be an icon of integrity when we meet him on what he figures to be the first day of a brand-new life.
+Sure enough, Will Kane (Gary Cooper) does appear to be an icon of integrity when we meet him on what he figures to be the first day of a brand-new life.
 Judging from what he says, and what is said about him, he’s been the well-respected marshal of Hadleyville for a number of years, dutifully turning a lawless Wild West town into an oasis of rectitude and family values.
 Now he’s turning in his badge and tying the knot with Amy (Grace Kelly), a notably younger Quaker lady who wants her new husband to adopt a pacifistic approach to life.

 But just before the newlyweds can depart on their honeymoon, Will gets bad news: Frank Miller, a surly killer Will helped send to prison years ago, is on his way back to Hadleyville to settle accounts with the lawman.
 Three of his gun-slinging goons are waiting at the depot, waiting for Frank to arrive on the noon train.
 And it’s already 10:40 a.m.
 Uh-oh.

 Being a reasonable fellow — and, more important, newly married to a beautiful Quaker lady — Will initially agrees with the townspeople who suggest that he and Amy should skedaddle out of town.
 A few minutes out of Hadleyville, however, our hero feels compelled to turn his buggy around and head back home because… well, you know, a man’s got to do what a man’s got to do.